-While Wirehaired Pointing Griffons and German Wirehaired Pointers share a lot of similarities, they do have some differences worth noting.
+While Wirehaired Pointing Griffons and German Wirehaired Pointers share many similarities, they do have some differences worth noting.

-One difference between them is the Wirehaired Pointing Griffon originated in France while the German Wirehaired Pointer originated in Germany.
+One difference between them is the Wirehaired Pointing Griffon originated in the Netherlands while the German Wirehaired Pointer originated in Germany.

 These dogs have a slightly different build.
 The German Wirehaired Pointer has a wider chest and larger head.
 Also, neither dog is hypoallergenic, they both shed a small to moderate amount.